 Take a load off, girl.

-Kick back, and settle in for another installment of Eden's A-Z BA dictionary.
+Kick back, and settle in for another installment of Eden's A-Z Breast Augmentation dictionary.

 Make sure your lifestyle will be totally compatible with your breast implants!